2010 West Virginia elections

 Elections were held in West Virginia on November 2, 2010.
 Primary elections took place on May 11, 2010.

 Federal

 United States Senate

-The 2010 United States Senate special election in West Virginia will be held November 2, 2010, as incumbent Democratic U.S. Senator Robert C. Byrd died in office on June 28, 2010.
+The 2010 United States Senate special election in West Virginia was held November 2, 2010, as incumbent Democratic U.S. Senator Robert C. Byrd died in office on June 28, 2010.
 The winner of this special election would serve the remainder of the term ending January 3, 2013.
 The special primary election will be held August 28.

 State law allowed Governor Joe Manchin to make a temporary appointment to the vacant seat.
 Manchin named 36-year-old Carte Goodwin, a fellow Democrat, an attorney, and former Manchin aide.
 Goodwin was sworn in on July 20, 2010.
 Hours later, Manchin announced his intention to seek Byrd's Senate seat in the special election.

 United States House

-All three of West Virginia's seats in the United States House of Representatives will be up for election in 2010.
+All three of West Virginia's seats in the United States House of Representatives were up for election in 2010.
 All three incumbents will be running for re-election.